Skip to content

 Social Studies (Mrs. Gray)

-• Sociology: Folder, lined paper and writing utensils
+• Sociology: Folder, lined paper and writing utensils.

 Social Studies (Mr. Niles)

-Social Studies (Mr. Ryan)
+Social Studies (Mr. Hanifin)

 Social Studies (Mrs. Sacco)

-• Global 9: Binder -or- folder(s), lined paper and writing utensils
+• Global 9: Binder -or- folder(s), lined paper and writing utensils.

-• Government & Economics: Folder, lined paper and writing utensils
+• Government & Economics: Folder, lined paper and writing utensils.

 Spanish

-• One (1) 1.5” binder
+• One 1.5-inch binder

 • Pens